The North Carolina Azalea Festival’s mission is to be nationally recognized as a showcase for our community’s rich array

 Azalea Festival will work with ambassadors and citizens who have that country’s heritage.

-The North Carolina Azalea Festival would like to officially announce Mexico as its honored country for
+The North Carolina Azalea Festival would like to officially announce the Philippines as its honored country for

 Chef Katsuji Tanabe, of a’Verde Cocina + Tequila Library in Raleigh, NC, was an honored chef and created a special Octopus and Potato Salad at our annual Chefs’ Showcase in January.
 Katsuji was born in Mexico and immigrated here at the age of 18.

-The Mexican Deputy Consul General, Antonio Cuesta, will be a special Invited Guest at the Festival Parade
+The Mexican Deputy Consul General, Antonio Cuesta, was a special Invited Guest at the Festival Parade

 and at the opening of the Performing Arts Stage on Saturday.

-Representatives from Cape Fear Latinos will be invited guests and greeters at the Festival’s Celebrity Reception.
+Representatives from Cape Fear Latinos were invited guests and greeters at the Festival’s Celebrity Reception.
 Cape Fear Latinos is a non-profit organization with the mission to cultivate the advancement of the Latino community in and around New Hanover County by providing social services and developing programs for the community.

-The Azalea Festival Coin Show will feature special Mexican currency at its event Festival weekend.
+The Azalea Festival Coin Show featured special Mexican currency at its event Festival weekend.

 Banco de México Launches New 20 Peso Polymer Banknote Commemorating 200th Anniversary of Independence from Spain.